 In CUF, your #1 priority is to recognize and stop massive bleeding and get yourself and the casualty to cover and out of hostile fire.
-Massive bleeding may be pulsing or steady bleeding from a wound or traumatic amputation of an extremity.
+Massive bleeding can be identified by a pulsing or steady bleeding from a wound or traumatic amputation of an extremity.

 Apply a tourniquet without delay if indicated.
 Injury to a major vein or artery can result in shock or death from blood loss in minutes.
 Extremity (arm or leg) hemorrhage is a leading cause of preventable combat death.
-Using tourniquets to stop the bleeding is essential to the survival of casualties with these types of injures.
+Using tourniquet(s) to stop the bleeding is essential to the survival of casualties with these types of injures.